 The idea behind doing this was to give future creditors access to information on a potential customer’s financial history.
 So in most cases, banks, credit unions, and other lenders would base their assessments largely on any negative events listed on a person’s credit history.

 Yet, negative marks can last for up to seven years on a credit report – and a lot can change in seven years!
 Enter: comprehensive credit reporting.

 Positive credit reporting, or CCR as it is sometimes known, is a more recent development within the credit rating system.
 So, if you are demonstrating good credit behaviour, your report will reflect this as well.

 Your credit score will now reflect repayment histories such as your home loan or credit card repayments that were made on time, in advance, or even in larger payments than was necessary.

 Your repayment history is stored for two years and only accessible by those who hold an Australian Credit Licence.
 Entity’s such as telephone or utility companies are not licensed providers.
-Licensed companies such as banks and private lenders are the only ones accessing this information when you apply for a loan.
+Licensed companies such as banks and private lenders are the only ones accessing this information when you apply for a loans with no credit checks.

 Some benefits you could expect to see from positive credit reporting include: